yusufklncc/Hackintosh-for-All-Computers/README.md

   - [El Capitan](#macos-el-capitan)
   - [Yosemite](#macos-yosemite)

-### Writing OSX Image
+### Writing macOS Image

-- Unzip the ZIP file to desktop.
+- Extract RAW file from ZIP to the desktop.
 - Download balenaEtcher from this link https://www.balena.io/etcher/
 - Open program and click to "Flash from file"
 - Select the OSX image `(.raw file)` from the popup window.
 - Click to "Select target" and select USB drive.
-- Click to "Flash!" and allow app in popup window.
+- Click to "Flash!" and select allow in popup window.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/78423442/154849816-0a04602a-9064-4780-9d4e-ed86254b4fea.png">

-- When writing is finished, `remove` the USB stick and plug it back in.
+- When you have finished writing, 'unplug' the USB stick and plug it back in again.

 ### Setting EFI Folder

 - When you plug-in USB back, you can see EFI partition in "My Computer"
 - Open EFI partition.
 - Copy your EFI folder to EFI partititon.
   - If you don't have EFI.
 You can use my global EFI.
   - Download from release and copy the EFI folder to EFI partition.
-- Open EFI/OC/config, find compatible config for your hardware.
+- Open EFI/OC/config folder, find compatible config for your hardware.
 Copy it to EFI/OC and set your file name config.
 Example:
   - my CPU is `i5-7200U`.
 It is `Kaby Lake Mobile (Laptop)` cpu.
-  - Go EFI/OC/config/Laptop and copy `Kaby Lake.plist` to EFI/OC and rename `config`
+  - Go EFI/OC/config/Laptop and copy `Kaby Lake.plist` to EFI/OC and rename `config.plist`
 - Now you can boot from USB.

 ### Setting BIOS Settings

-Note: Most of these options may not be present in your firmware, we recommend matching up as closely as possible but don't be too concerned if many of these options are not available in your BIOS
+Note: Most of these options may not be present in your firmware, we recommend that you match them as closely as possible, but don't worry if many of these options are not present in your BIOS.

 - ### Intel
   - Before you start, reset your BIOS settings to default.